 The variations

-Documented · voice-to-skull
+Documented · voice-to-skull research

 TRACKING THIS?

-Save the anomalous footage before it's pulled.
+Save the anomalous footage before the algorithm moves on.

 Download on the App Store